Giuseppe Mangialavori: Election to the regional council

-On 16 November 2013 the activities of The People of Freedom were suspended following the reformation of Silvio Berlusconi's Forza Italia.
-Subsequently in 2014 Mangialavori ran, and was elected for, the position of regional councillor for the House of Freedoms (Italian: Casa delle Libertà) political party, in support of the former president of the Province of Catanzaro Wanda Ferro.
+On 16 November 2013 the activities of Popolo della Libertà were suspended following the reformation of Silvio Berlusconi's Forza Italia.
+Subsequently, in 2014 Mangialavori ran, and was elected for, the position of regional councillor for the House of Freedoms (Italian: Casa delle Libertà) political party, in support of the former president of the Province of Catanzaro Wanda Ferro.

 In 2017 he lost his seat after the Regional Administrative Court (Italian: Tribunale amministrativo regionale) ruled that as a losing presidential candidate Ferro had a right to enter the regional council and was entitled to the seat occupied by Mangialavori.

 Election to the Senate

 In the 2018 general elections he was elected to the Senate of the Republic for Forza Italia.
 On 7 June, following the resignation of Wanda Ferro (elected to the Chamber of Deputies), Mangialavori returned to the regional council.
 However he resigned the following June opting instead for a seat in the Senate.

 On 9 November 2018 he became vice-president of the Forza Italia group in the Senate, as well as commissioner for Vibo Valentia province.
 In March 2021 he became the Regional Coordinator of the party.

-He is a Member of the 9th Permanent Commission (Agriculture and agri-food production) and also sits on the committee of the parliamentary commission of inquiry into the phenomenon of mafias and other criminal associations, including foreign ones.
+He is a member of the 9th Permanent Commission (Agriculture and agri-food production) and also sits on the committee of the parliamentary commission of inquiry into mafias and other criminal associations.